rghdrizzle/rghdrizzle/README.md

 <img src=https://c.tenor.com/3bTxZ4HdrysAAAAd/pixels-neon.gif></img>
 - 👋 Hi, I’m Luqmaan , you can call me rghdrizzle or drizzle
-- 👀 I’m interested in programming and creating new stuffs
+- 👀 I’m interested in programming and designing infrastructures
-- 🌱 I’m currently learning various technologies in the field of devops ,deep learning and learning DSA
+- 🌱 I’m currently learning various technologies in the field of devops ,deep learning and also learning DSA
 - 💞️ I’m looking to collaborate on projects based on java or python and also looking forward to contribute to open source projects realted to any devops tasks
 - 📫 How to reach me : discord:rghdrizzle#2806 email:rockgameplayhakeem@gmail.com business_email:luqmaan1hakeem@gmail.com
+- [Open for work (Intern/part-time/contract)]

 ### Cloud Native tools: